Harvey debuts for Reds in 6-2 win over Dodgers

 Harvey returned from Tommy John surgery in 2015 and helped the Mets reach their first World Series in 15 years.
 But he was 5-7 with a 6.70 ERA last season and was sidelined from mid-June to September because of a right shoulder injury.
 The 29-year-old has yet to regain the All-Star form he had in 2013, and his off-field exploits made him a tabloid regular in New York.

+"He really pitched efficient and executed a bunch of pitches," catcher Tucker Barnhart.
+"If he's able to build on that, it's going to be great for us."

-Gennett was the Reds' big bopper for the second straight night.
-He went 4 for 5 and also scored twice.
+Scooter Gennett was the Reds' big bopper for the second straight night.
+He went 4 for 5, drove in three runs and scored twice.
 He hit a two-run homer into the lower right field seats in the fifth, extending the lead to 5-0.

-In the third, Gennett and Tucker Barnhart had RBI singles that made it 3-0.
+In the third, Gennett and Barnhart had RBI singles that made it 3-0.

 Gennett went 3 for 4 and drove in three runs in a 4-1 win in the series opener on Thursday.